vladinator1000/blog/content/blog/shader-editor-part-1.md

 ---
 external: false
-title: "Building a shader editor for designers"
+title: "Writing a shader editor for designers"
 description: "Composable shader editor for product design using WebGPU.
 (Shader editor for designers - part 1)"
 date: 2025-10-23
 ---